Vp-2306/IRIS-Redesign/README.md

 - **Visual Hierarchy:** Important sections like CGPA, Semester Info, and Attendance stand out through gradient cards and font emphasis.
 - **User Comfort:** A dark theme with soft gradients minimizes eye strain and enhances contrast.
 - **Responsiveness:** The entire layout adapts to different screen sizes using Flexbox and Grid, ensuring usability across desktops and tablets.
+- **Easy Accessibility:** Shortcuts like pay fees, Assignments, announcements etc added for easy and fast accessibility the side nav bar also has many options.

 ---